Nick Pratto Player Props: Royals vs. Reds

 Nick Pratto At The Plate

-- Pratto has picked up an RBI in 25.0% of his games this season, with two or more RBI in 12.5% of his games.
-He has also plated three or more runs in two contests.
+- Pratto has an RBI in 11 of 41 games this season, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.